 Agricultural & Farm Finance

-Whether you need a tractor loan, more goats, dairy equipment or want to diversify into a solar farm or other renewable/geo-thermal plant, our loans, secured on agricultural or residential property and land, and are available to any credible business proposal with a viable exit strategy.
+Whether you need property development finance to convert barns or agricultural buildings into residential, purchase more poultry dairy equipment or want to diversify into a solar farm, geothermal plant or other renewable energy production, our finance, secured on agricultural or residential property and land is available to any credible business proposal with a viable exit strategy.

 We offer experience-based, impartial information, sourcing finance from specialist UK-based lenders to ensure your rates are as low as possible for your specific circumstance.

 - Market-leading property farm finance from £50,000 to £250m

 - Monthly interest rates from 0.75% pm